TrelisResearch/arc-agi-2025/o3-tools/README.md

 ## Important: Multi-Turn Behavior

-We use **only the Responses API** with multi-turn mode:
+We use the **Chat Completions API** with multi-turn mode:

 - **Multi-turn local execution** with training feedback (up to `--max_turns`, default 3)
 - Model writes code, we test it locally on test input immediately
 - If incorrect, we run it on training examples and provide detailed text feedback
 - Model can see training results and iterate to improve the solution
-- Uses encrypted reasoning traces to maintain context between turns
+- Maintains conversation context between turns using standard chat messages
-- More expensive but potentially more accurate through iteration
+- Works with any OpenAI-compatible API endpoint

 **Key Point**: We execute the final code locally to score it.
 The difference is whether the model gets multiple conversation turns with training feedback to improve its solution.